AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

 ---
 # Introduction

 The Global Admin Console supports organizations that manage multiple Adobe Admin Consoles or require a single Admin Console to be divided into multiple, independently administered consoles.
-It is intended for environments with complex organizational structures.
+It is intended for organizations with complex structures.

 It organizes existing Admin Consoles into a hierarchical structure with a single root organization and one or more child organizations.
 It does not replace or change the functionality of existing Admin Consoles; each console continues to operate independently.
 Adobe applies specific eligibility criteria when determining which Admin Console can serve as the root organization.